patrickmaynard/rosters-of-forms/README.md

 https://senatedemocrats.wa.gov/hasegawa/2025/05/17/more-consistency-transparency-and-justice-in-civil-asset-forfeiture-signed-into-law/

 Please feel free to fork/mirror this repository.
-Here are two existing mirrors in case my account gets broken into:
+Here are a few existing mirrors in case my account gets broken into:

 https://github.com/spcanelon/rosters-of-forms (current/full as of February 2026)